magentabusiness/magentabusiness.github.io/docs/paas/user-guide/ui/widget-actions.md

         title: 'After saving the changes, you can see an icon in the upper right part of the widget.
 Click this icon;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/types/open-url-6-pe.png
         title: 'You will be transferred to the URL specified in the action.
-In our case, it&#39;s the "Working with ThingsBoard widgets" documentation page.'
+In our case, it&#39;s the "Working with IoT Hub widgets" documentation page.'

 action-cell-button-1:
     0: